niksgupta36/Web-Form/README.md

 # Web-Form
-Interactive Web Form to collect user's details
+Interactive Web Form to collect user's details and store in MySQL database.